 A Few Things to Think About

 Why do you want to write?
-Before you start off on your quest to become a writer, can you answer this question?
+Before you start on your quest to become a writer, can you answer this question?
 Do you like writing?
 Do you think it will be easy?
 Are you passionate about something that you want to share with everyone?
 Do you have something to say?
-Is it a hobby and you want to make it a career?
+Is it a hobby, and you want to make it a career?
 You need to have a solid answer to this question.
 I write because I enjoy it but also because I like making money.

 What's your niche market?
-A lot of us bring our personal experiences to the table when we became writers.
+A lot of us brought our personal experiences to the table when we became writers.
 Are you an interior designer or a professional chef?
 Are you a specialist in snail racing?
-Once you figure out the type of writing you want to do, then you can figure out your niche market.
+Once you figure out the type of writing you want to do, you can figure out your niche market.
 What do you do that will set you apart from the rest of us?
-When you take the time to become the best in a niche market, then you will most likely land the clients instead of the other guy.
+When you take the time to become the best in a niche market, you will most likely land the clients instead of the other guy.
 It's also important to make sure your niche is profitable.
 All niches are NOT made equal.

 Don't limit yourself by putting all of your eggs in one basket.
 An "egg" is a job, contract, writing gig at a content mill, etc. Any job or project that you take on as a professional writer.
 Never limit yourself to a single job.
 You never know what might happen.
 Stay on your toes, working on the next project as you work on the current one.

 Do you have money set aside?
 I don't recommend jumping into it without having enough set aside to avoid stress.
-Money trees don't exist and you'll probably be broke at first.
+Money trees don't exist, and you'll probably be broke at first.
 It takes time and long hours to make any real money—especially if you have zero experience and samples.
-Don't fret, keep at it, and the clients will slowly trickle in.
+Don't fret.
+Keep at it, and the clients will slowly trickle in.

 Are you willing to make sacrifices?
 You know, like giving up your favorite shows and going out with your friends...
-You have to make time to write, put your butt in the chair and just do it.
+You have to make time to write, put your butt in the chair, and just do it.
 It will take up most of your time.
 Your life will probably revolve around writing, especially while you're still getting established.

 How well do you work with others?
 Does your current job require constant interaction with clients or customers?
 If so, then you should be fine.
 Some clients will make life difficult.
 Some clients have no clue as to what they want or change their minds at the last minute.
 Thankfully, I've never had any difficult clients.
 My clients have been easy to work with thus far. <knocks on wood>